 Khosla Family Professor

-Work on the Public Knowledge Project is focused on extending access to, and the accessibility of, knowledge through online sources.
-The research is on student, professional, and public access to research and scholarship, while development continues on designing systems to improve the public and scholarly quality of peer-reviewed journals.
-In addition, international collaborations in Latin America, Africa, and South-East Asia are aimed at helping to better understand and strengthen scholarly publishing in those areas.
+I work under the auspices of the Public Knowledge Project which is focused on extending access to, and the accessibility of, research and scholarship.
+The research is on student, professional, and public access to this educational resource, while PKP also engages in developing and designing open source software (free) publishing systems to improve the public and scholarly quality of peer-reviewed journals.
+This also involves international collaborations in Latin America, Africa, and South-East Asia are aimed at helping to better understand and strengthen scholarly publishing in those areas.

-After working for some time on the educational implications of such knowledge systems as literary theory, historical dictionaries, and European imperialism, I have come to focus on both analyzing and altering scholarly publishing practices to understand whether this body of knowledge might yet become more of a public resource for learning and deliberation.
+After working for some time on the educational implications of such knowledge systems as literary theory, curriculum theory, lexicography, and European imperialism, I have come to focus my studies on both analyzing and altering scholarly publishing practices to understand whether this body of knowledge might yet become more of a public resource for education and deliberation and whether we can develop software tools to help make that happen.

 Pacific Press Professor of Literacy and Technology, Faculty of Education, University of British Columbia, 1990-2007